 You can only find them in an embankment abutment.
 They brace the embankment horizontally from the bridge deck, as wells, reduce the frequency of erosion at the point of connection.
 You can find more here on the usefulness of back wall in construction.

 It can either be a column row that connects the foot with the seat or a vertical wall for the same purpose.
 The vertical structure offers a retaining wall, and the mid-span abutment features cost-effective columns.
+For any measurement tools requirements, contact to leading measuring tools manufacturers.

 This part is responsible for connecting the vertical portion of the bridge that bears the load to the ground.
 It is usually buried deep into the ground.
 Its horizontal surface can be broad, and this helps with effective weight distribution.